eldada/terraform-examples/7.jfrog-platform-aws-install/README.md

 The [jfrog-values.yaml](jfrog-values.yaml) file has the values that Helm will use to configure the JFrog Platform installation.

-*IMPORTANT:* The Xray RabbitMQ is not using a persistent volume due to the lack of EBS provisioner in the EKS cluster.
-This will be fixed in a later version.

 1. Initialize the Terraform configuration by running the following command
 ```shell
 terraform init